Gen711/Fall2015/labs/getting_started.md

 >there are a few other commands that you should be familiar with: `sort`, `cat`, `clear`, `tail`, `history`.
 Try googling and using `man` to figure them out.

-Downloading Data and Stuff
---

->download something from the web.
-You're using the `wget` command.
-You're downloading the SwissProt database.
-See http://www.ebi.ac.uk/uniprot

-    mkdir swissprot
-    cd swissprot
-    wget ftp://ftp.ebi.ac.uk/pub/databases/uniprot/knowledgebase/uniprot_sprot.fasta.gz

--

->It will take a few minutes to download.
-After it's downloaded, you'll need to extract it.
-Files ending in `.gz` are compressed, just like `.zip`, which is a type of file compression you may be more familiar with.

-	gzip -d uniprot_sprot.fasta.gz

--

->Can you tell me what type of file this is?
-Use the commands we used above to look at the 1st few lines.

-	???

 >There is some info that is complementary to this material found here: <a href="http://swcarpentry.github.io/2014-08-21-upenn/novice/ref/01-shell.html">http://swcarpentry.github.io/2014-08-21-upenn/novice/ref/01-shell.html</a>